qoherent/ria-hub-docs/docs/content/.Administration/command-line.md

         - `gitea admin user delete --id 1`
     - `create`:
       - Options:
         - `--name value`: Username.
 Required.
-As of Gitea 1.9.0, use the `--username` flag instead.
+As of RIA Hub 1.9.0, use the `--username` flag instead.
         - `--username value`: Username.
 Required.
-New in Gitea 1.9.0.
+New in RIA Hub 1.9.0.
         - `--password value`: Password.
 Required.
         - `--email value`: Email.
 Required.
         - `--admin`: If provided, this makes the user an admin.
 Optional.